10 Tasks Cruise Pros Do on the Last Cruise Day

 Receive Your Souvenir Liquor

 If you purchased alcohol onboard or in a port, it was stored for you during your cruise.
 Staff will deliver it to your cabin, often before 9pm.
+In the unlikely event it doesn't show up, contact Guest Services.

-Return to the Ship’s Stuff
+Return Ship’s Stuff

 If you enjoyed any of the books or games from the library, please return them by your last evening.
 Likewise, if you still have one of the ship’s beach towels that was supposed to be returned to the pool area, return it by the afternoon.
 I’ve seen lines list a $20 - $40 fee for their beach towels for unreturned towels.